-In such cases, beyond the EDD measures described in previous sections (see Sections 6.4, Enhanced Due Diligence (EDD) Measures and 6.3.5, Ongoing Monitoring of the Business Relationship), DNFBPs should also implement additional control measures such as, but not limited to:
+In such cases, beyond the EDD measures described in previous sections (see Sections 6.4, Enhanced Due Diligence (EDD) Measures and 6.3.5, Ongoing Monitoring of the Business Relationship), FIs should also consider implementing additional control measures such as, but not limited to:

-- Requiring additional data, information or documents from the customer in order to carry out transactions (for example, evidence of relevant licenses or authorisations, customs documents, additional identification documents, bank or other references); - Restricting the customer's use of certain products or services; - Placing restrictions and/or additional approval requirements on the processing of the customer's transactions (for example, transaction size and/or volume limits, or limits to the number of transactions of certain types that can be executed during a given time period).
+- Requiring additional data, information or documents from the customer in order to carry out transactions (for example, evidence of relevant licences or authorisations, customs documents, additional identification documents, bank or other references); - Restricting the customer's use of certain products or services; - Placing restrictions and/or additional approval requirements on the processing of the customer's transactions (for example, transaction size and/or volume limits, or limits to the number of transactions of certain types that can be executed during a given time period).

-DNFBPs should also document the specific EDD, ongoing monitoring, and additional control measures to be taken.
-In this regard, DNFBPs should obtain senior management approval for the plan, including its specific conditions, duration and any requirements for its removal, as well as the roles and responsibilities for its implementation, monitoring and reporting, commensurate with the nature and degree of the ML/FT risks associated with the business relationship.
+FIs should also consider documenting the specific EDD, ongoing monitoring, and additional control measures to be taken in the form of an action plan.
+In this regard, supervised institutions should consider obtaining senior management approval for the plan, including its specific conditions, duration and any requirements for its removal, as well as the roles and responsibilities for its implementation, monitoring and reporting, commensurate with the nature and degree of the ML/FT risks associated with the business relationship.